Skip to content

 Pre-requisites

-Hyperledger Fabric network deployed, network.yaml configuration file already set and chaincode is installed and instantiated or packaged, approved and commited in case of Fabric version 2.2.
+Hyperledger Fabric network deployed, network.yaml configuration file already set and chaincode is installed and instantiated or packaged, approved and committed in case of Fabric version 2.2.

 Modifying configuration file